Travel Outside USA while i485 Green Card is pending?

 If you do not change your status from “Parolee” to “H1B” explicitly by filing an H1B extension, your status will automatically be changed to ‘period of authorized stay’ with i485 pending once i94 expires.

 You will have to use your EAD to keep working if you want.

-If you returned to US using AP and have not filed H1B yet i.e. your status is still parolee and your i485 is denied, you will be immediately “Out of Status“.
+If you returned to the US using AP and have not filed H1B yet i.e. your status is still parolee and your i485 is denied, you will immediately change to “Out of Status“.